zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 * ES256: [ECDSA][ecdsa] using P-256 curve and [SHA-256][sha2] hash algorithm.
 * ES384: [ECDSA][ecdsa] using P-384 curve and [SHA-384][sha2] hash algorithm.
 * ES512: [ECDSA][ecdsa] using P-521 curve and [SHA-512][sha2] hash algorithm.

+To enable the desired signing algorithms from the list above activate the according tag `id-token-signing-alg`:

 ```
 <id-token-signing-alg-values-supported>